ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### from_rs {#sec-from_rs}

-The "from_rs" parameter is OPTIONAL in an access token response.
+The "from_rs" parameter is OPTIONAL to include in an access token response.
 The presence of this parameter indicates that the AS is relaying the information specified therein to C, which the AS has received from the RS after having successfully uploaded the access token to the RS per the SDC workflow defined in {{sec-workflow}}.

-This parameter MUST be present if and only if both the following conditions apply:
+The "from_rs" parameter MUST be included in an access token response if both the following conditions apply.
+Otherwise, it MUST NOT be included.

-* The "token_upload" parameter defined in {{sec-token_upload}} is present with value 0 in the access token response.
+* The corresponding access token request included the "to_rs" parameter (see {{sec-to_rs}}).

-* The "to_rs" parameter was present in the access token request corresponding to the access token response.
+* The access token response includes the "token_upload" parameter with value 0 (see {{sec-token_upload}}).
+That is, the AS has successfully uploaded the issued access token to the RS, as per the SDC workflow.

 This parameter specifies the information that the AS is relaying to C from the RS, following the successful upload of the access token to the RS on behalf of C.